AlexisNavarro/MSP430-Blinky-Toy/README.md

 * implement a state machine to maintain the state of the toy,
 * and use the four buttons on the expansion board (P2.0-3) to transition the state machine.

-**Furthermore, at least one of the functions to transition the state machine must be written by you in assembly language.**
+**At least one of the functions to transition the state machine was written in assembly language.**

 ## Getting Started